-More than half of the world population lives in Cities and towns, where we are especially surrounded by an overwhelming flow of distraction from human touch.
+More than half of the world’s population lives in urban areas, surrounded by an overwhelming flow of distractions.

-The only connection with nature is primarily as a resource to fuel activities and satisfy our created need to consume in a search of feeling up the “human gap”.
+Our connection with nature is primarily a resource to fuel our activities and satisfy our vain need for consumption, in search of filling the “human gap”.

-We go through life with artificial needs and relationships inside a global system that is sustained by our loneliness and the constant search for meaning.
+We go through life with artificial needs and interactions, trapped inside a global system, sustained by our loneliness and a constant search for meaning.

 I believe we are witnessing the dehumanization of our world.